Myrosinase: Evolution

 rape seed (Brassica napus), and common dietary brassicas like broccoli, cauliflower, cabbage, bok choy, and kale.

 The bitter aftertaste of many of these vegetables can often be attributed to the hydrolysis of glucosinolates upon tissue damage during food preparation or when consuming these vegetables raw.
 Papaya seeds use this method of defense, but not the fruit pulp itself.

 Myrosinase has also been isolated from the cabbage aphid.
 This suggests coevolution of the cabbage aphid with its main food source.
 The aphid employs a similar defense strategy to plants.
 Like its main food source, the cabbage aphid compartmentalizes its native myrosinase and the glucosinolates it ingests.
 When the cabbage aphid is attacked and its tissues are damaged, its stored glucosinolates are activated, producing isothiocyanates and deterring predators from attacking other aphids.

 Historical relevance and modern applications

 Agriculture

 Historically, crops like rapeseed that contained the glucosinolate-myrosinase system were deliberately bred to minimize glucosinolate content, since rapeseed in animal feed was proving toxic to livestock.

 The glucosinolate-myrosinase system has been investigated as a possible biofumigant to protect crops against pests.
 The potent glucosinolate hydrolysis products (GHPs) could be sprayed onto crops to deter herbivory.
 Another option would be to use techniques in genetic engineering to introduce the glucosinolate-myrosinase system in crops as a means of fortifying their resistance against pests.

+Culinary

+Myrosinase is responsible for generating much of the characteristic pungency of mustard, horseradish and wasabi.
+Myrosinase is found in specialist myrosin cells within mustard seeds.
+Upon crushing them, myrosinase is released and hydrolyses the glucosinolates present in the seed.
+In brown and black mustards, the main glucosinolate sinigrin predominantly gives allyl isothiocyanate, whereas white mustard is dominated by sinalbin, which produces 4-hydroxybenzyl isothiocyanate.
+Hydrating the crushed seed mixture creates an aqueous environment that permits myrosinase-mediated hydrolysis.
+The traditional addition of vinegar reduces the pH, causing a mild reduction in myrosinase activity, thereby moderating the rate of production of the pungent isothiocyanate compounds.
+The maceration steps in the production of Dijon mustard allow more time both to produce the isothiocyanates and to allow these volatile compounds to dissipate.

+In wasabi, the action of grating similarly activates endogenous myrosinase, which hydrolyses sinigrin to produce allyl isothiocyanate, providing its characteristic pungent flavour.
+A family of other isothiocyanates, the ω-methylthioalkyl isothiocyanates, gives wasabi its 'fresh green' taste.
+These volatiles are produced very quickly due to the high water content of the rhizome, and are also quickly lost; hence fresh wasabi is grated to order.
+The wasabi myrosinase is particularly large, having a molecular weight of 580 Kd compared to 120–150 Kd for mustard or 90 Kd for Aspergillus niger, which may contribute to its thermal instability.
+Thus, commercial preparations of wasabi paste frequently rely on the enzymatic activity of horseradish or mustard paste, despite the risk of introducing unwanted flavors.